top of page

 I offer online therapy for people affected by HIV across the UK.

-Why people affected by HIV come to therapy
+Why people affected by HIV often come to therapy

 The emotional impact of HIV is not limited to diagnosis alone.
 For many people, it continues to influence identity, relationships, intimacy, and how safe or visible they feel in the world.